liuzheyi/liquizcopy/README.md

 # liquizcopy
-This is a copy of liquiz
+This is a copy of liquiz.